paulinaszelag/presentation-animal-service/README.md

 This is the Animal Service Application created on the presentation purposes.
 The application is created using the Spring Boot framework and Cucumber for E2E testing.

-I recommend using the IntelliJ IDEA to run the application and tests.
+I recommend using the IntelliJ IDEA and Java 20 to run the application and tests.

 ## How to run the application
 1. Clone the repository